gustavocoding/physical2docker/README.md

 ### Step 1: Full backup of existing server

-Plug and mount external storage to the physical server with enough capacity to hold all non free space of the server.
+Plug and mount external storage to the physical server with enough capacity to hold all non-free space of the server.

 Run the following command as ```root``` to create a full copy of the filesystem: